Advanced search

 • yellowing of the skin or the whites of the eyes (jaundice).
 See also anaemia below which might result in jaundice.

-• Chest pain in the context of allergic reactions, which may be a symptom of allergy triggered cardiac infarction (Kounis syndrome)
+• chest pain in the context of allergic reactions, which may be a symptom of allergy triggered cardiac infarction (Kounis syndrome)

 • Drug-induced enterocolitis syndrome (DIES):

-DIES has been reported mainly in children receiving amoxicillin.
 It is a certain kind of allergic reaction with the leading symptom of repetitive vomiting (1-4 hours after drug <intake> <administration> <use>).
 Further symptoms could comprise abdominal pain, lethargy, diarrhoea, and low blood pressure

-• Crystals in urine leading to acute renal injury
+• crystals in urine leading to acute renal injury

-• Rash with blisters arranged in a circle with central crusting or like a string of pearls (linear IgA disease)
+• rash with blisters arranged in a circle with central crusting or like a string of pearls (linear IgA disease)

-• Inflammation of the membranes that surround the brain and spinal cord (aseptic meningitis).
+• inflammation of the membranes that surround the brain and spinal cord (aseptic meningitis).

 These can happen when having the medicine or for up to several weeks after.